Balloon Sinuplasty in Houston, Texas

 Is Balloon Sinuplasty Safe?

-Balloon sinuplasty in Houston, Texas, is safer than traditional sinuplasty.
+Balloon sinuplasty is safer than traditional sinuplasty.
 Because it is only minimally invasive, balloon sinuplasty doesn’t have the risks of bleeding and infection, and post-operative pain is far less.
 Plus, this treatment doesn’t limit any future treatments or procedures.
 In other words if this less invasive procedure does not work, you don’t shortcut yourself or harm anything if you wind up needing more extensive surgery in the future.

 What Anesthesia is used for Balloon Sinuplasty?

-Balloon sinuplasty is considered relatively non-invasive, meaning it doesn’t cause much trauma to the nasal area.
+Balloon sinuplasty is considered relatively non-invasive, meaning it does not cause much trauma to the nasal area.
 This makes for minimal recovery time.
 Most patients can return to work and their normal activities after one day.
 Our surgeons will make sure that all your airway needs are taken care of in the most efficient and non-invasive way possible.

 Contact for Appointment